 Read More:

-Following are the Git commands that we use in our day to day development
+Following are the Git commands that we use in our day-to-day development

 git init: This command is used to initialize a new Git repository in the current directory.
 For example, you can use the following command to initialize a new Git repository in the my-project directory